User Guide

 Storing Translations in Application Scope

-In a multilingual application, it is probably best to pull in all translations upon startup, and store them in application scope.
+In a multilingual application, it's probably best to pull in all translations upon startup, and store them in application scope.
 This can be done as part of your StartupTasks implementation.

 Storing translations in application scope allows you to avoid the cost of repeated database lookups for data which rarely changes.